Last Updated: 2/2/2023

 Neck injuries from car accidents are among the most common injuries in these types of accidents and may require a cervical fusion procedure.
-Although whiplash – a soft tissue injury – is the most well known neck-related injury in car accidents, damage to vertebra in the neck may also occur.
+Although whiplash – a soft tissue injury – is the most well known neck-related injury resulting from a car accident, damage to vertebrae in the neck may also occur.

-In some cases, cervical fusion surgery is required, the costs for which a Des Moines personal injury lawyer will account for in an insurance claim or lawsuit.
+In some cases, cervical fusion surgery is required, the costs of which an Iowa personal injury lawyer may be able to help you recover in an insurance claim or lawsuit.

 What is cervical fusion surgery?

 Cervical fusion is a surgical procedure that joins bones in the neck to increase stability.
-Cervical fusion is performed by taking bones from other places in the body (such as the hip), using a bone graft, or using metal plates to create a fusion between two vertebra.
+Cervical fusion is performed by taking bone from another place in the body (such as the hip), using a bone graft, or using metal plates to create a fusion between two vertebrae.

-A disc can be removed in some cases if necessary and then the vertebra adjacent to that disc may be fused together.
-Some patients may even require removal of a vertebrae followed by fusion.
+A disc can be removed in some cases if necessary and then the vertebrae adjacent to that disc may be fused together.
+Some patients may even require removal of a vertebra followed by fusion.

 When is a cervical fusion performed?

 This procedure may be recommended following neck injuries from car accidents in order to prevent spinal cord damage.
-If the vertebra becomes misaligned, a cervical fusion may also be performed to straighten the spine.
+If the vertebrae become misaligned, a cervical fusion may also be performed to straighten the spine.

 In addition, cervical fusion may be part of the treatment for herniated discs, fractures or other spinal injuries.
-If another’s negligence caused these injuries necessitating the procedure, a Des Moines personal injury lawyer can help recover the costs of treatment.
+If another’s negligence caused these injuries necessitating the procedure, an Iowa personal injury lawyer can help recover the costs of treatment.

 A cane may be helpful for patients having mobility problems immediately following the procedure.
 Most patients can return to their normal diets after several days when bowel function has returned.